Eunice Lam: Personal life

 When she was 21, Lam married Peter Lee Jung-sum, the elder brother of Bruce Lee, and the couple had a son, Lee Kai-ho (李凯豪).
 The marriage ended in divorce after about five years.
 Lam found herself in the media spotlight for having maintained a 14-year extra-marital relationship with Wong Jim, the celebrated Hong Kong songwriter, which began in 1976 when they were both working for the broadcaster TVB; the affair caused the break-up of his first marriage.
 Together, they started the advertising agency Wong & Lam; it was later bought by Saatchi & Saatchi.
 The couple planned to marry in 1988, but, according to Lam, Wong lost interest, and they broke up after Wong started an affair with his secretary, whom he later married.

 Death

 Lam was diagnosed with lung cancer due to her excessive smoking in 2016.
 On 31 May 2018, she died from the disease at Hong Kong Sanatorium & Hospital, aged 75.
 Her three siblings, including Richard, had all died of lymphoma.
-She continued writing throughout her illness; her last column was published in Ming Pao in 6 June 2018.
+She continued writing throughout her illness; her last column was published in Ming Pao on 6 June 2018.